stackroute/boeing-wave4-eroteme/nlp-service/README.md

 In our product NLP is used to extract the keyword from the question string and that extracted keyword is given to the serach service through rabbitmq

-NLP service is running on the port 8070